 Salt and Pepper - For seasoning.

-Tomato Paste/Tomato Puree - You can use Turkish Pepper Paste too - Biber Salcasi.
-This adds a rich flavour.
+Tomato Paste/Tomato Puree and Turkish Pepper Paste - Biber Salcasi and Tomato paste.
+This adds a rich flavour and I would highly recommend it.

 Stock - I recommend Vegetable or Chicken Stock.